ninabrenes/ai-for-normal-people/README.md

 # ai for normal people
 *a human-centered guide to understanding and using ai*

+by nina brenes

+## about this guide

-by nina brenes | creator of [ninagpt: field notes from my ai journey](https://ninaverse.kit.com/36228eea47)
+whether you found this through my newsletter [ninagpt: field notes from my ai journey](https://ninaverse.kit.com/36228eea47) or stumbled upon it here on github, this guide will take you from ai anxiety to ai competence.

-## what you'll learn

-transform from ai anxiety to ai competence through 20 practical levels designed for non-technical people who want to stay human-centered.
+this is version 1.0 - i'll be updating it as ai evolves and as i learn new things.

+## who am i?

+aside from being a goofy weirdo, i'm a self-learner, systems thinker, and currently working as an ai operations consultant. i'm also exploring writing as therapy. this guide represents everything i wish i'd known when i started learning ai as a non-technical person.

+## how to use this guide

+→ read sequentially - each level builds on previous ones
+→ use the flashcards provided in each level (download [anki](https://ankiweb.net/) for mobile/desktop or go analog)
+→ try the "your turn" exercises
+→ take your time - understanding matters more than speed

 ## the complete guide